Suriname Travel Advice

 Citizens can be armed with hand guns, although the gun laws are stringent, criminals do have access to them and will use them.
 You should be cautious when travelling, especially around hotel areas as this is where foreign travellers can be targeted.
 Remain aware of your surroundings and do not travel alone if at all possible.

-While "stable" at the moment, President Bouterse first took power in a 1980 military coup and it is thought that could happen again, possibly backed by the US as the DEA and CIA have evidence of President Bouterse's personal involvement in drug trafficking across the region.
+While a "stable" country at the moment, Suriname's President Bouterse first took power in a 1980 military coup and it is thought that could happen again, possibly backed by the US as the DEA and CIA have evidence of President Bouterse's personal involvement in drug trafficking across the region.

-The country's geographical location means that it is frequently subject to heaving rain between May and August and from November to February.
-Such weather can cause flooding, landslides and mudslides which can lead to disruption on the roads.
-Paramaribo has many canals and is likely to suffer; in 2006 a state emergency was called due to the disruption and the crisis stretching the country’s resources.
+Suriname's geographical location means that it is frequently subject to heavy rain between May and August and from November to February.
+Such weather can cause flooding, landslides and mudslides, which can lead to disruption on the roads.
+Paramaribo has many canals and is likely to suffer; in 2006, a state of emergency was called due to the disruption and the crisis stretching the country’s resources.

 The road conditions are poor and the driving standards are somewhat hazardous.
 Moped and pedestrians have right of way, caution should be advised when travelling as there are many upon the roads.
 Whilst travelling always have your windows rolled up and the doors locked for your own safety.
 Be prepared to take evasive action at any time (leave space to manoeuvre if you need to make a quick getaway), and look for abnormal behaviour.
 If in the instance you believe you are being followed, drive to the nearest police station for safety - do not stop and get out.

 Extreme weather in Suriname